 Deuter Rise 32+ SL Women’s Pack

-GoPros are awesome because they are small, easy to stow, and waterproof.
-I’m currently using the GoPro Hero7 Black, and I’ve been impressed with how steady the video recording is to previous models.
-For these reasons, it’s a no brainer for me to carry it on my hikes.
+GoPros are awesome because they are small, easy to stow, and they’re waterproof.
+I’m currently using the GoPro Hero8 Black, and I’ve been impressed with how steady the video recording is to previous models.
+For these reasons, it’s a no-brainer for me to carry it on my hikes.

 Unless I’m using a gimbal, I usually have the GoPro mounted on the smallest stick possible and then slide the stick under my waist belt or chest strap if I’m not carrying a regular camera (see the photo below).
 This is a great way to keep it safely out of the way but also on hand for when I need to use it.

-Got questions about hiking with a camera or how best to carry it?
-Leave a comment below or join the discussion in the Bearfoot Theory Outdoor Adventurers Facebook Group.
+Do you have questions about hiking with a camera or how best to carry your camera gear?
+Leave a comment below!